wsldankers/bijson/README.md

 together denote the size of each value offset.

 Keys must be encoded in UTF-8.
-Entries are sorted by the hash value of their respective keys.
+Entries are sorted by the hash value of their respective keys, then the length of their keys, then the keys themselves.
 This way entries can be looked up quickly using weighted bisection.
+If weighted bisection takes too many steps, fall back to normal bisection.

 Use XXH3_64 if bit 1 is 0, else use XXH3_128.